PaulRosset/morning-Knowing/README.md

  sudo easy_install pip
  sudo pip3 install docker-compose
 ```

+For device using ARM and not x86_64 processors, docker is not implemented yet.

 Then, once docker is installed go to the root directory of the project and type :
  ```